lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 * Another idea, an image I found that works is `BeagleBoard.org Debian Bookworm IoT Image 2023-10-07`
 >>>>>>> 2ac757d (update to relay.rst)
 =======
-Currently, using C/C++ files, libgpiod-dev/gpiod in .c files, and python3 files with the Relay Cape work well!
+Currently, using C/C++ files, libgpiod-dev/gpiod in C files, and python3 files with the Relay Cape work well!

 * For instance, a kernel that I found to work is kernel: `5.10.168-ti-r77`